 $316,791,257

-A Beautiful Mind is a powerful biographical drama that chronicles the extraordinary life, challenges, and achievements of renowned mathematician John Nash.
+A Beautiful Mind is an emotionally compelling biographical drama that explores the extraordinary life, triumphs, and struggles of famed mathematician John Nash.

 Drama